zsw0715/cs407-final-project-client-web/README.md

 ## Introduction

 This is the web client for the CS407 Final Project, designed specifically for **testing backend APIs** during development.
+For detailed project information, please refer to our [Project Proposal](./CS407_Project_Proposal.pdf).

 ### Why Web Client?
 - **Memory efficient**: Uses significantly less memory compared to Android emulator